 There’s been every indication to date that Crist’s successor, Rick Scott, is strongly in favor of confusing justice with anything and everything that will put money in the pockets of his corporate cronies.
 The most relevant example to this post is Scott wrecking Crist’s felon rights restoration program to 1) keep persons of color away from the polls, so more people who believe in confused justice could get elected; 2) increase recidivism, which makes for a thriving #PrisonIndustrialComplex … it’s now virtually impossible for persons without funds to get one’s rights restored, and it limits job and other opportunities.

 Scott wants to be elected as a US senator, and perhaps president.
-To achieve that, he would convince his Cabinet/Clemency Board that automatic rights restoration the right thing to do, if he thinks there’s something in it for him.
+To achieve that, he would convince his Cabinet/Clemency Board that automatic rights restoration is the right thing to do, if he thinks there’s something in it for him.
 The proof of this ugly pudding is Scott pretending that he was going to accept Medicaid Expansion if reelected as our governor, campaign-claiming that his mother’s death had changed his mind on the subject.
 Of course, Scott didn’t keep that promise.

 Scott’s Cabinet/Clemency Board pretended things to get elected, too: Adam Putnam claimed to be pro-solar; Jeff Atwater claimed he would protect Floridians’ financial interests; Pam Bondi claimed she would investigate all convictions achieved using phony dog handler John Preston.